arsam31/SAAC02-Notes/README.md

   - Read-replicas will replicate data corruption. (means if data is curropted by a malware it will still be replicated to other Read Replicas)
   - In this case you must default back to snapshots and backups.
 - Promotion cannot be reversed. (means when a read replica become read-write replica. this is NOT reversible process. you have to delete it and create a new read-replica)

+Imp for exam : Read Replicas provide read scaling for RDS instance while Multi AZ in RDS only provide high availability(not fault tolerance)

 ### Amazon Aurora